 Less is more.
 Minimalist influence of Japanese décor is coming in more ways than one.
 Warm tones, timeless elegance with durable materials create a winning combination.
 Combine that with the recycling revolution and you mix old with new to give greater meaning to your space.
 This is pushing the more Scandinavian designs of small details back a bit.

 Mid Century modern design is not done.
-Simple finishes, with less detail are still winning the hearts and minds of designers.
+Simple finishes, with less detail are still winning the hearts and minds of interior designers.
 Strong horizontal designs where form and structure are viable is still a popular choice for homeowners.

 Classic design elements like moldings, combining light walls and dark furniture is still in, but it has been modernized with the use of lighter fabrics and subtle patterns.

 Overall the trend leans towards simpler, sleeker lines, less “stuff” filling the room and balance of new and old.
 While some looks will always be classic, even classic is being modernized with different fabrics, colors and layout.